This article is part of The Diamondback’s 2021 Orientation Guide. Click here for the rest.

 Grants

-Grants are also another great way to fund your education.
+Grants are another great way to fund your education.
 You don’t need to worry about paying these back either.
 Most grants are given to students based on financial need, but that shouldn’t stop you from applying if you can.
 The federal government offers several grants through FAFSA, such as the Federal Pell Grant.
 Universities also sometimes offer grants.

 Loans